Charles L. Suhr Library and Learning Commons

 - interlibrary loan access to books and journal articles from libraries across the nation.
 Books requested will often show up within a few days; articles sometimes arrive within hours.

-The mission of the Clarion University Libraries, comprised of the Carlson Library on the Clarion campus and Suhr Library on the Venango campus, is to:
+The mission of the PennWest Clarion Libraries, comprised of the Carlson Library on the Clarion campus and Suhr Library on the Venango campus, is to:

 - assist University undergraduate and graduate students, faculty, staff, and administration in conveniently locating and accessing the University's information resources and those of other sources;